inductiva/inductiva/docs-sources/bring-your-own-software/run-R-stochastic-models.md

-# How to Run Statistical Ensembles with Inductiva
+# Run Statistical Ensembles with Inductiva

-In this recipe-style tutorial, you’ll learn how to run *statistical ensembles* in parallel using Inductiva, so you can turn any parameter sweep or distribution into dozens (or hundreds!) of simultaneous simulations.
-We’ll demonstrate with a classic 2D Ising-model Metropolis Monte Carlo in R, but the same pattern works for *any* function or simulation script that takes parameters and outputs results.
+In this guide, you’ll learn how to run **statistical ensembles** in parallel using Inductiva, so you can turn any parameter sweep or distribution into dozens (or hundreds!) of simultaneous simulations.
+We’ll demonstrate with a classic 2D Ising-model Metropolis Monte Carlo in R, but this workflow works with *any* function or simulation script that takes parameters and outputs results.

 <img src=_static/animation.gif></img>

-> **Why Inductiva?**
-> Instead of looping through parameters one at a time, Inductiva lets you launch a group of machines, run tasks concurrently, and collect outputs automatically.
+Rather than looping through parameters one at a time, Inductiva lets you launch a group of machines, run tasks concurrently, and collect outputs automatically.
 This means you can get ensemble results in **minutes** instead of **hours**.

-**What you’ll do in this tutorial:**
+## What You'll Accomplish

-1. **Package your simulation**
-   Convert your simulation code (in this case, an R script) to accept parameters from the command line and output results to CSV.
+1. **Package your simulation** – Convert your simulation code (in this case, an R script) to accept parameters  from the command line and output results to CSV.

-2. **Define your ensemble**
-   Specify a list or distribution of parameters (e.g., temperatures, seeds, reaction rates) to explore.
+2. **Define your ensemble** – Specify a list or distribution of parameters (e.g., temperatures, seeds, reaction rates) to explore.

-3. **Launch an Inductiva machine group**
-   Allocate as many workers as ensemble tasks.
+3. **Launch cloud machines** – Allocate as many workers as ensemble tasks.

-4. **Dispatch tasks in parallel**
-   Send each parameter set as an individual job.
+4. **Dispatch parallel jobs** – SSend each parameter set as an individual job.
 Inductiva manages queuing, scaling, retries, and logging.

-5. **Visualize ensemble results**
-   Plot summary statistics like means, variances, or distributions using a few lines of code.
+5. **Visualize ensemble output** – Plot summary statistics like means, variances, or distributions using a few lines of code.

+Need a refresher on the Ising model?
+See 2D Ising model on Wikipedia

-> **Model link:** If you need the 2D Ising-model details, see [2D Ising model description »](https://en.wikipedia.org/wiki/Ising_model)
+> For more on the the 2D Ising-model details, see the [2D Ising model description](https://en.wikipedia.org/wiki/Ising_model)

-## Prepare your ensemble script
+## Prepare Your Ensemble Script

-First, wrap your ensemble script logic into a command line script that:
+First, wrap your simulation logic in a script that:
 - **Reads** one or more parameter values from the command line
 - **Runs** your script over those parameters
-- **Writes** its results to an output file (in this case a csv)
+- **Writes** its results to an output file (in this case a CSV)

-Below is an example layout for [run_ising_model.R](bring-your-own-software/_static/run_ising_model.R).
-In this tutorial it takes a list of “temperature” values, but you can swap in *any* numeric parameter (reaction rate, random seed, boundary condition,).
+Here’s an example for [run_ising_model.R](bring-your-own-software/_static/run_ising_model.R).
+The example takes a list of “temperature” values, but you can swap in *any* numeric parameter (reaction rate, seed, boundary condition, etc.).

 ```bash
 Rscript run_ising_model.R \